Fast neutron therapy: Side effects

 No cancer therapy is without the risk of side effects.
 Neutron therapy is a very powerful nuclear scalpel that has to be utilized with exquisite care.
 For instance, some of the most remarkable cures it has been able to achieve are with cancers of the head and neck.
 Many of these cancers cannot effectively be treated with other therapies.
-However, neutron damage to nearby vulnerable areas such as the brain and sensory neurons can produce irreversible brain atrophy, blindness, etc. The risk of these side effects can be greatly mitigated by several techniques, but they cannot be totally eliminated.
+However, neutron damage to nearby vulnerable areas such as the brain and sensory neurons can produce irreversible brain atrophy, blindness, etc. The risk of these side effects can be greatly mitigated by several techniques, but they cannot be eliminated.
 Moreover, some patients are more susceptible to such side effects than others and this cannot be predicted.
 The patient ultimately must decide whether the advantages of a possibly lasting cure outweigh the risks of this treatment when faced with an otherwise incurable cancer.

 Fast neutron centers

 Several centers around the world have used fast neutrons for treating cancer.
-Due to lack of funding and support, at present only three are active in the USA.
+Due to lack of funding and support, at present only one is active in the USA.

 The University of Washington and the Gershenson Radiation Oncology Center operate fast neutron therapy beams and both are equipped with a Multi-Leaf Collimator (MLC) to shape the neutron beam.